Ray-Tracing-Systems/HydraRendererInfo/README.md

 ## WHAT is Hydra Renderer

 * 3-level abstraction solution.
   1. You custom application (for example Blender or 3ds Max plugin).
 It's yours.
+     Btw your 3ds Max and Blender plugins are both open source.

   2. Agnostic intermediate layer between your application and rendering engine called "HydraAPI".
      This level is well specifiend and was carefully designed to fulfill concrete reqremens:

      1. Interactivity.
+You can add content (3d models, texture, materislas, shaders) quick and in a non blocking way.
      2. No restrictions on memory.
-     3. Parameters variability.
+You don't have to worry about memory.
+You "scene library" is supposed to exceed the available amount of RAM many times.
+     3. Parameters variability and extensibility.
+By using HydraAPI you can pass any desired models (of materials, lights or material parameters via "texture shaders") inside engine.
+Enev such that is not yet supported by particular rendering engine.
      4. Serialization.
      5. Debugging.
      6. Distributed rendering.

      By using Hydra API you can be sure that these reqremens will not be broken for existing or future rendering cores.
-     This is achived by construction (TBD: reference our paper).
+     This is achived by API construction (TBD: reference our paper).

   3. Rendering engine (usually HydraCore, but you are supposed to make you own engines if you want).